Association for Student Conduct Administration

-The Association for Student Conduct Administration (ASCA) (formerly the Association for Student Judicial Affairs) is the leading voice for student conduct administration within higher education, conflict resolution, law and public policy related to student conduct administration.
+The Association for Student Conduct Administration (ASCA), formerly the Association for Student Judicial Affairs, is the leading voice for student conduct administration within higher education, conflict resolution, law and public policy related to student conduct administration.
 ASCA also attracts members who work in higher education prevention education and Title IX administrators in the United States.
-Founded in 1987 ASCA has over 3,000 members at over 1,000 institutions.
-ASCA's headquarters resided on the campus of Texas A&M University in College Station, Texas until 2018.
-ASCA is still based in College Station, with a satellite office on Dupont Circle in Washington, D.C.
+Founded in 1987, ASCA has over 2,650 active members at over 860 institutions across the US, Canada, and abroad.
+ASCA's headquarters resided on the campus of Texas A&M University in College Station, Texas until 2018, when its operations moved fully remote.
+In 2025, ASCA began the process to formally move its headquarters to Washington, D.C.

 Mission

 The mission statement of ASCA is to support higher education professionals by providing education materials and resources, intentional professional development opportunities and a network of colleagues to facilitate best practices of student conduct administration and conflict resolution on college and university campuses.

 History

-The creation of the Association for Student Judicial Affairs was spearheaded by Donald D. Gehring of the University of Louisville in conversations with colleagues at the Stetson University Law and Higher Education Conference.
-ASJA officially came to form in 1987 with the creation of a steering committee and funding support from Raymond Goldstone of the University of California, Los Angeles.
+The creation of the Association for Student Judicial Affairs was proposed by Donald D. Gehring of the University of Louisville during conversations with colleagues at the Stetson University Law and Higher Education Conference.
+ASJA officially came to form in 1987 with the creation of a steering committee and funding support from Raymond Goldstone at the University of California, Los Angeles.

 ASJA held its first annual conference in 1989 and began the annual Donald D. Gehring Academy for Student Conduct Administration in 1993.
 In 2008, ASJA changed its name to the Association for Student Conduct Administration (ASCA).
 In 2015, ASCA opened a satellite office in Washington, D.C., in collaboration with the American College Personnel Association, to facilitate more interaction with other higher education professional associations and to assist public policy advocacy efforts.